anastasiya-liapko/rsschool-cv/cv.md

 Github https://github.com/anastasiya-liapko

 ### Summary
 I am a computer science student and profesional frontend developer.
 I always increase my skill level and learn new things from everywhere.
-My goal is to became senior full stack developer.
+My goal is to become a senior full stack developer.

 ### Skills
 * HTML